djwhatley/simplx/README.md

 Simplx
 ======

-LC-3 simulator written in C using ncurses.
+LC-3 emulator/debugger written in C using ncurses.